Advisors

 Lisaanderson

-Lisa Anderson became a mental health advocate after retiring from twenty five years in higher education counseling and administration.
+Lisa Anderson, M.Ed., became a mental health advocate after retiring from twenty five years in higher education counseling and administration.
 She felt a clear call to do this work, after struggling for many years to find the best treatment and support for her son.
 Time after time, she found herself alone, seeking support and answers in her effort to find help for him.
 Since 2011, she has taught a community-based undergraduate seminar at the University of Notre Dame to help students better understand what it means to live with a serious mental illness.
 The seminar, now sponsored by the Fiat Program, incorporates Catholic Social Teaching, introduces students to community mental health resources, and gives students the opportunity to become friends with local community members who live with serious mental illness.
 Lisa served as inaugural director for the Fiat Program.
 Previously the Director of Graduate Career Counseling at Notre Dame’s Career Center, she is also past president of the National Alliance on Mental Illness for St. Joseph County and co-founder of Clubhouse of St. Joseph County, an accredited strengths-based model that helps individuals with chronic mental illness improve their lives by building friendships, attaining employment, and securing safe housing.

 Francie Broghammer